spark-redshift-community/spark-redshift/README.md

   using their previous Redshift to S3 authentication mechanism.
 For a discussion of the three authentication mechanisms and their security trade-offs, see the [_Authenticating to S3 and Redshift_](#authenticating-to-s3-and-redshift) section of this README.

+## Acknowledgments ##
+This project was originally forked from the [Databricks Spark-Redshift project](https://github.com/databricks/spark-redshift).
+The pushdown improvements were inspired by the work done by Snowflake in their [Spark-Snowflake project](https://github.com/snowflakedb/spark-snowflake).
+We would like to acknowledge and thank the developers of these projects for their significant contributions to the open source community.